top of page

 Our over-arching guidance is to provide opportunities for CCC corpsmembers.
 Examples of opportunities the CCC Foundation has provided, in conjunction with our for-profit partners, are specialized training such as Hazwoper training or fire prevention and firefighting preparation and training.
 The Foundation has also provided Trauma Informed Care training for CCC corpsmembers and staff.

-For the last several years, we have run a diversity program called Women in the Wilderness that provides women of color (18-24) access to our wilderness areas with an introduction to backpacking, skills for living in the backcountry, and job opportunities in natural resource management and the CCC.
-Of the approximately 40+ women who have participated in Women in the Wilderness, 40% have gone on to jobs in natural resource management and the CCC.
+For the last several years, we have run an initiative called The Wilderness Program that provides women of color, and other marginalized populations (18-24) access to our wilderness areas with an introduction to backpacking, skills for living in the backcountry, and job opportunities in natural resource management and the CCC.
+Of the approximately 40+ participants who have joined The Wilderness Program, 40% have gone on to jobs in natural resource management and the CCC.

 Community Grant Projects

-By way of grants, the Foundation has undertaken three projects: stormwater capture in Yvonne B. Burke Sports Complex through the Baldwin Hills Conservancy; under the Urban Greening Program of the CNRA, the greening of the playground at Grant Elementary School in East Hollywood; and, a carbon sequestration, tree planting project at the Florin Road, Sacramento location of the Sacramento Native American Health Clinic.
+By way of grants, the Foundation has undertaken two projects: stormwater capture in Yvonne B. Burke Sports Complex through the Baldwin Hills Conservancy; under the Urban Greening Program of the CNRA, and the greening of the playground at Grant Elementary School in East Hollywood.
 These projects will be a benefit to the people of California and specifically to those who live in these three locations by providing green space, reduction of heat island effect, sequestration of carbon, water conservation, and energy use reduction.
 In addition, and perhaps more importantly, these projects will also provide valuable on-the-job training for corpsmembers and add to their skill set.
 The CCC Foundation stipulates in its contractors’ agreements that the contractor must agree to work with and train corpsmembers.

 Grant Projects